turingschool/front-end-curriculum/lessons/security-with-jwts.md

 The key header here that we want to pay attention to is the `Authorization` header.
 We are setting this equal to 'Bearer <your token>'.
 The token we are retrieving from our auth service, which we've stored in localStorage.

-If we refresh and try to make the request again, we should see the POST request goes through successfull and our new message is rendered in the UI.
+If we refresh and try to make the request again, we should see the POST request goes through successfully and our new message is rendered in the UI.

 ## Resources
 - [JWT.io](https://jwt.io/)